adeira/universe/.github/CONTRIBUTING.md

 - update the documentation if needed
 - ensure the test suite passes (`yarn test`)
 - make sure it actually works by trying it
-- submit a merge request and wait for the code review (do not let it die)
+- submit a pull request and wait for the code review (do not let it die)

 Every change is automatically deployed from the `master` if the tests are green.